pcattori/vite-env-only/README.md

 ### `imports`

 Configures validation of import specifiers that should only be present in certain environments.

-Note that validation is performed against the import specifier, not the resolved path.
-This means they may contain relative paths, unresolved aliases, omitted file extensions, query strings, etc.
+Validation is performed against the raw import specifier in the source code.

 ```ts
 {